xdevplatform/extract-usernames-from-tweet-replies/README.md

 ## Output

 ### Returned in the command line interface
 * Ordered dictionary containing: a list of all usernames present in the replies and the number of times each username was mentioned.
+Note: the username who authored the original Tweet is not included.
 * Number of replies to the Tweet.
 * Number of usernames mentioned in these replies.
 * Total request count made to the Search API to get these replies.